Roles and responsibilities

 The student must:

-• behave like an employee and follow requirements of the workplace and instructions given their employer/supervisor
+- behave like an employee and follow requirements of the workplace and instructions given by their employer/supervisor

-• inform the structured workplace learning coordinator and employer of expected absences from work, or necessarily late arrivals
+- inform the structured workplace learning coordinator and employer of expected or unexpected absences from work, or necessarily late arrivals

-• immediately report all accidents, ‘near misses’ and hazardous situations in the workplace to their supervisor and the structured workplace learning coordinator
+- immediately report all accidents, ‘near misses’ and/or hazardous situations in the workplace to their supervisor and the structured workplace learning coordinator

-• immediately seek advice from their supervisor when unfamiliar with workplace procedures in regard to occupational health and safety, or uncertain about how to complete a task
+- immediately seek advice from their supervisor when unfamiliar with workplace procedures regarding occupational health and safety, or uncertain about how to complete a task

-• keep contact numbers of their parent/carer, school and employer with them at all times during their placement so that they can inform these parties about any changes to working times or other issues which may arise.
+- keep contact numbers of their parent/carer, school and employer with them at all times during their placement so that they can inform these parties about any changes to working times or other issues that may arise.

 After the placement

-It is strongly recommended that the student completes a letter of thanks to the employer and keeps a copy of the employer evaluation for use in personal portfolio and future placements
+It is strongly recommended that the student also reflects on the placement with the employer, completes a letter of thanks to the employer and keeps a copy of the employer evaluation for use in their personal portfolio and future placements.

 Parent or carer